periklis/talks/2017-06-30-mayday-rust-learnings.md

 - Simple rules:
   - Either you move contents into a thread
   - Or you borrow any immutable references
-  - Or you borrow one mutable reference but no other else
+  - Or you borrow only once a mutable reference
 - Let the compiler check the rules FTW
+- MPSC: Share messages not data
+- Mutex< T >, Arc< T >

 ---

 ## Why not only for C/C++ Developers?

-- Wake up: We hit the End Moore's Law by 2005
+- Wake up: We hit the end of Moore's Law by 2005
-- Your PHP, Go, Ruby, etc. is as memory leak free as their impls/vms
+- Your PHP, Go, Ruby, etc. is as memory leak free as their impls/VMs/GCs
-- Your PHP, Go, Ruby, etc. works on a costly abstraction above the OS and machine level
+- Your PHP, Go, Ruby, etc. works on a costly abstraction above the OS/machine
+- Use the power of a great cross-plattform std library and ecosystem

 ---

 ## Why not only for C/C++ Developers?

-- Concurrent and parallel programming styles are going to stay
+- Concurrent and parallel programming styles are going to stay, e.g.
+  - Actors based concurrency
+  - Futures/Tasks/Executors based concurrency
+  - Map and reduce style data parallelism
+  - SIMD
+  - Offloading to GPU cores
 - Rust enables productive writing of memory safe and concurrent/parallel applications

+---

+## Why important for web engineering?

 - Rust enables the same productivity thanks to Cargo, Crates, Rustup, Rustc
-- Takes an async/await approach like Scala for web application programming (Currently on Nightly)
+- Targets futures/async/await like Scala/Finagle (Currently on Nightly only, est. release end 2017)
+- Support for cross compilation targets: MSVC, IOS, ARM (IoT), WebAssembly & [more](https://forge.rust-lang.org/platform-support.html)

 ---